nagites/RoboCitizen/README.md

 # README

-#### RoboCitizen is a tool to empower people with seamless and free access to their legislators
+#### RoboCitizen is a tool to empower people with seamless access to their legislators
 Contact your congress-people and senate members with custom messages and tweets whenever you want!
 ***